 First Nations Justice Strategy

-Police: The local Police Detachment can refer clients to the FNJS.
+Police: The local police detachment can refer clients to the First Nations Justice Strategy (FNJS).
 These referrals are usually done prior to any charges being laid, and therefore bypass the whole court system.
-These are called Pre-charge referrals.
+These are called pre-charge referrals.

 The Community: Probation officers and other community organizations may utilize the FNJS for mediation or other restorative processes.
 These kinds of referrals are particularly helpful when action needs to be taken, but the person or people harmed do not want the formality of court action.